 Liane Litven has been teaching students of all ages since 1978 and has been able to offer her students over four decades of knowledge and teaching experience.

 In addition to owning and operating her own dance studios for over 22 years, Liane is also a sought-after Adjudicator, Examiner, Choreographer and Dance Master for many Workshops and Conventions, Competitions and Musical and Variety shows throughout Canada.
 As well, she holds the Associate Diploma Certification with the Imperial Society of Teachers of Dancing and has successfully entered her students in their own exams and has seen them go on to reaching their own professional goals in the dance world.

 Liane has also been instrumental in bringing dance education to a new level in Alberta.
 As Education Chairperson of the Alberta Dance Educators Association, she and her committee have successfully organized and hosted several Dance Teacher Conference/Expo events focused on dance teacher and administration education.
 She is passionate about “paying it forward” to the next generations of dance.

 Liane is very excited to be adjudicating at the Whitecourt Rotary Music Festival this year and encourages each dancer to do their very best and enjoy the experience and not just the results.
 It is such a privilege to have the opportunity to see all the dancers put their hearts and souls into their performances!

 Good luck everyone!

-Whitecourt Rotary Music Festival is proud to announce the following Adjudicators for the 2023 Festival:
+Whitecourt Rotary Music Festival is proud to announce the 2024 Adjudicators:

 CHORAL SPEECH AND SPEECH ARTS: